raisa-d/FamilyRecipeBook/README.md

 <h1 align="center">Family Recipe Book</h1>

-<p>This repository holds the cold for Family Recipe Book, a web application designed to help families record and share their recipes so they are easy-to-access and will never be forgotten!</p>
+<p>Family Recipe Book is a CRUD app designed to help families record and share their recipes so they are easy-to-access and will never be forgotten!</p>

 ## Table of Contents
 - [Technologies Used](#technologies-used)